grncdr/node-any-db/API.md

 [transctions](#transaction).
 Like connections, query objects are created by the drivers themselves and may have more methods and events than are described here.

+### Query properties

+ * `.text` - The string query submitted.
+If you are using MySQL this will contain interpolated values *after* the query has been enqueued by a connection.
+ * `.values` - The parameter values submitted to the backend.

 ### Query Events

  * `'error', err` - Emitted if the query results in an error.